serenarscholz/serenarscholz.github.io/software.md

 ## Island

 Island is a modification to the hierarchical modeling framework [Isca](https://execlim.github.io/IscaWebsite/) that allows highly-customizable land surfaces, including a simple representation of the effect of plants on surface evaporation.
 Users can create and input custom maps of albedo, surface roughness, and stomatal conductance.
-Once the modifications are tested and integrated into the Isca codebase, code and documentation will be made available on GitHub.
+Once the modifications are integrated into the Isca codebase, code and documentation will be made available on GitHub.